dwunderl/mahjongg-tools/README.md

 - Sort hands by Suit/Rank or Rank/Suit
 - Reset the deck at any time
 - Visual representation of tiles
+- Mobile-optimized with touch support

 ### 2. Card Editor (Coming Soon)
 - Create and edit Mahjongg card definitions
 - Define custom hands and patterns
 - Save and load card configurations
 - Validate against Mahjongg rules

+## 📱 Mobile Support

+The application is fully responsive and works great on mobile devices:
+- Touch-optimized controls
+- Larger tap targets for better usability
+- Visual feedback on touch interactions
+- Proper viewport scaling for all screen sizes

 ## 🚀 Quick Start